bruceravel/LearningLarch/start/data.rst

 Here are the first few lines of the data file:

 .. literalinclude:: ../_static/Bi2O3_Lg6.xes
-   :lines: 1-35
+   :lines: 1-34
    :linenos:

-This listing has been truncated at 35 lines.
+This listing has been truncated at 34 lines, including the first six lines of the data table.
 There are, in fact, 103 data points measured from 15658 eV to 15709.5 eV on an even grid with a 0.5 eV grid spacing.

 The first 29 lines are header information containing metadata about the measurement.
 Larch is able to recognize and store this metadata.